Haagerup Symmetry in $(E_8)_1$?

 In significantly older work, Evans and Gannon argued for the existence of $c\in8\ZZ$ theories with $\cZ(\H_3)$ symmetry, with $\cZ(\H_3)$ being the Drinfeld center of $\H_3$ \cite{Evans:2010yr}.
 Though they were unable to give a complete construction of such theories, they were able to use the modular data of $\cZ(\H_3)$ to constrain the modular characters, and in the case of $c=8$ they noticed an intriguing connection to the chiral $(\mathfrak{e}_8)_1$ theory, as well as its sub-VOA $(\mathfrak{e}_6)_1 \times (\mathfrak{a}_2)_1$.

-In the current work, we offer an explanation for this connection at the level of the non-chiral $(E_8)_1$ WZW model.\footnote{To avoid confusion, we will denote the chiral theory by $(\mathfrak{e}_8)_1$, and the non-chiral theory by $(E_8)_1$. } In particular, we will suggest that $(E_8)_1$ has an $\H_3 \times \H_3^\text{op}$ symmetry, and that gauging the diagonal $\cH_3$ symmetry (using recent techniques for non-invertible gauging developed in e.g. \cite{Frohlich:2009gb,Diatlyk:2023fwf,Perez-Lona:2023djo,Perez-Lona:2024sds}) gives the putative $\cZ(\H_3)$ theory predicted by Evans and Gannon.
+In the current work, we offer an explanation for this connection at the level of the non-chiral $(E_8)_1$ WZW model; to avoid confusion, we will denote the chiral theory by $(\mathfrak{e}_8)_1$, and the non-chiral theory by $(E_8)_1$.
+In particular, we will suggest that $(E_8)_1$ has an $\H_3 \times \H_3^\text{op}$ symmetry \footnote{Here $\cC^\text{op}$ represents the opposite category to $\cC$, which has the same objects and fusion rules but with oppposite associators.
+For braided categories, the braiding is also inverted.}, and that gauging the diagonal $\cH_3$ symmetry (using recent techniques for non-invertible gauging developed in e.g. \cite{Frohlich:2009gb,Diatlyk:2023fwf,Perez-Lona:2023djo,Perez-Lona:2024sds}) gives the putative $\cZ(\H_3)$ theory predicted by Evans and Gannon.
 The role of the invertible $\ZZ_3$ element in the diagonal $\cH_3$ is played by the $\ZZ_{3\mathrm{B}}$ conjugacy class in $E_8$, whose centralizer is $E_6 \times A_2$.

 We will also see that $(\mathfrak{e}_8)_1$ is self-dual under certain gaugings, which would imply that $(\mathfrak{e}_8)_1$ has $\H_i$ symmetry for $i=1,2,3$, as well as a number of additional duality defects.
 Finally, we will discuss connections to the $c\approx2$ theory predicted in \cite{Huang:2021nvb,Vanhove:2021zop,Liu:2022qwn,Hung:2025gcp}, suggest the existence of a $c\approx 6$ counterpart, and compliment the discussion with new modular bootstrap results, summarized in Figures \ref{fig:V1} and \ref{fig:V34}.
 Details will be given in upcoming work \cite{upcoming}.